gurolayanlar/electron-angular-typescript-template/README.md

-# electron-angular-typescript-template
-Electron Template using Angular with Typescript
+# Electron Template using Angular with Typescript